-Before the Affordable Care Act went into effect, companies offering this kind of insurance would ask people to include all sorts of information on their applications, including the date they’d like their coverage to be effective and whether they or anyone else named on the application previously had been denied insurance or had an insurance policy canceled or rescinded.
+Before Obamacare, companies offering health insurance would ask people to include all sorts of information on their applications.
+For example, applications might include the date they’d like their coverage to be effective.
+Some ask whether they or anyone else named on the application was previously denied insurance or had an insurance policy canceled or rescinded.

 For example, LifeWise Health Plan of Washington's application includes a small section that asks people the following questions: